EPiC-Inc/NOrSe2.0/README.md

 * Implement Webamp (https://github.com/captbaritone/webamp)
 * Implement commands and 'song request' features to ytdl songs
 * Possible 'Resistance' media server (:
+* Redo the POSTGRES system... a direct environment variable is not the answer!!